Anywhererealestate/bspk-demo/src/docs/help.md

-## Help
+# Help

-If you need help with this website, if there is a bug with one of the components, or if you have a feature request, please submit an issue on the [GitLab repository](https://gitlab.com/realogy/experience-pods/shared-packages/bspk-ui/-/issues).
+If you find a bug or have a feature request, please create a ticket on the [BSPK Jira Board](https://anywherere.atlassian.net/jira/software/c/projects/BSPK/boards/3011).

-## Contributing
+If you don't have access to the Anywhere Atlassian Jira we will be opening the Github issues tracker soon.

 <!--- Copyright 2025 Anywhere Real Estate - CC BY 4.0 -->